aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 8. User Support and Help Center:The website includes user support features such as FAQs,documentation,and a help center to assist users with any queries or issues they may encounter while using the platform.

 ## Usage
-To use the Campus Placement Prediction Website, follow these steps:
+To use the Campus Placement Prediction Website,follow these steps:

 1. Website Setup: Set up the website on a web server or cloud platform that supports the required technologies,such as web development frameworks,database systems, and machine learning libraries.